 Is it really stupid or is it genius to invent an activity, alternative to fixating upon physical perfection every time that you catch yourself in the mirror?
 It is liberating to transcend thoughts about your mortal, degenerating physique in favour of speculating about the fun you might have with a pair of mustard dungarees, that somebody once tried to tell you weren’t your colour.

 Pioneering something wilder and far less flattering than the universally coveted thigh hugging jeans, or the forgiving little black dress, is the ultimate way to display your confidence, without having to speak a word.

 Man Repeller is a hugely successful fashion blog which captures this ethos perfectly.
 It is aimed at women who love to dress Avant Guard even if that means making themselves less attractive to men.
-When founder, Leandre Medine, began her blog in 2010 it was only three days before it was featured in Refinery29.
+Leandre Medine began the blog as a young masters student it was only three days before it was featured in Refinery29.
 Man Repeller caught on because it was a concept that so desperately needed putting into words.
 The feeling resonated with a lot of fashion lovers: that there’s a big difference between dressing attractive and dressing fashionable and it’s a difference worth celebrating.
 It’s empowering to snub the opinions of men (the one’s who clearly will never get it) and dress solely for yourself.

 I can understand people who prefer to ignore fashion trends.
 It is an individual’s choice which forms of creativity, if any, that they wish to partake in.
 But those who play the fashion game are not slaves to anyone.
 Fashionista’s don’t prioritise the male gaze, but they might use their outfits to signal to fellow fashion junkies that they have what it takes to hit the MAYA sweet spot, and having good aim is a skill worth showing off.